JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

   * ## data
        This folder contains the two data-sets used and masks for region of interest selection (used for train/test splt).

-* ## results
-    This folder contains all the plotts described above.

 ---
 ## Requirements